vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 ---
 layout: post
-title:  "The Story of a single"
+title:  "The Story of a Single"
 date:   2023-04-02 12:00:00
 categories: blogpost
 ---